mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Where are the entrances to the Great Tent?"

-	"I knew you put those stakes in the drawing for a reason.
+	He smirked and said, "I knew you put those stakes in the drawing for a reason.
 The whole perimeter is an entrance."

 	"You are ready," Setre said with a smile.
 "Now let's go prepare the rest of them.
 Linyu, go have some dinner with the group.
 We'll be right behind you."